Casual Sex?: Plot

-Stacy has a promiscuous past and, after learning of the AIDS epidemic, wants to find a man whom she knows is "clean".
-She convinces her considerably more prudish childhood friend Melissa to go to The Oasis, a health spa resort for singles so that they can hopefully each find the man of their dreams.
-At the spa, Stacy meets Nick, a struggling musician with whom she is taken, and also encounters Vinny, a.k.a. "the Vin Man", an annoying Italian-American man from New Jersey whom she tries to avoid.
+Stacy Hunter has a promiscuous past and, after learning of the AIDS epidemic, wants to find a man whom she knows is "clean".
+She convinces her considerably more prudish childhood friend Melissa Halpern to go to The Oasis, a health spa resort for singles so that they can hopefully each find the man of their dreams.
+At the spa, Stacy meets Nick Lawrence, a struggling musician with whom she is taken, and also encounters Vinny Falcone, a.k.a. "the Vin Man", an annoying Italian-American man from New Jersey whom she tries to avoid.

 At the resort's International Night themed party, Stacy becomes Vinny's date for the evening.
 She patiently goes through his advances and the evening until he walks her to her door.
 Meanwhile, Melissa meets Matthew, a psychologist, at the party.
 Melissa also connects with a spa staff member, Jamie, who has taken an apparent liking to her.

 At the next evening party, Nick sings a song for Stacy and kisses her, which upsets Vinny.
 Matthew and Melissa get down to have sex, but Matthew abruptly stops, saying he is not attracted to her.
 Melissa gets back to her room and overhears Stacy and Nick having sex.
-Disappointed, Melissa leaves a note to Stacy and leaves to catch the 8 o'clock bus to L.A., which she misses.
+Disappointed, Melissa leaves a note to Stacy and leaves to catch the 8 o'clock bus to Los Angeles, which she misses.
 Jamie finds Melissa at the bus stop, and convinces her to come back to the spa.

 Meanwhile, Stacy gets the note, worrying about Melissa, and she wishes to get back home.
 Nick insists on going with her.
 Stacy offers her place for him to stay so that he can try a career in music in L.A.
 They hurriedly catch the 2 o'clock bus, not knowing Melissa stayed back.